HugoB25/EpidemDyn/README.md

 # EpidemDyn
-This is final papper repository with the python code to generate the results.
+This is final papper repository with the python code used to generate the results.

 **THIS IS NOT A FINAL VERSION OF THE REPOSITORY.**